altancabal/price-storer/README.md

 Store current price for a route into a historical price store

 # Requirements
-Node.js 8.10
+* Node.js 8.10
-The following environment variables:
+* The following environment variables:
-ELSATIC_HOST: The host for Elasticsearch
+...* ELASTIC_HOST: The host for Elasticsearch

 # Install
 ```